jadesrochers/fpstreamline/README.md

 ## Usage

-## Pipe for async functions
+## Piping async functions
-Allows sync or async functions to be piped together.
+Allows async functions to be piped, and also handles regular functions.
+Consider it a regular piping function that is also async tolerant.
 ```javascript
 let testprom1 = n => Promise.resolve(n-1)
 let testprom2 = n => Promise.resolve(n-2)